 There are a vast number of HS codes and product descriptions which make it easy to misclassify.
 Up to 30% of all products sent are said to be misclassified to customs.

 Harmonised tariff codes change regularly so keeping up to date with codes without a provider like SimplyDuty make it a very difficult task for most businesses.

 Who Needs to Provide An HS Code?

-In most countries it is the responsibility of the importer to provide an HS codes which is declared to customs, however given that many buyers don’t have this information to hand often a retailer or exporter will supply the data to their carrier or choice.
+In most countries, it is the responsibility of the importer to provide HS codes which are declared to customs, however, given that many buyers don’t have this information to hand often a retailer or exporter will supply the data to their carrier or choice.

 Product Classification File Generator

 Use your API Key to import product descriptions and with in seconds the associated HS Codes will be added to your data set.